-The MGC is a sub-vertical, crudely layered mafic to ultramafic intrusion of Archean age with a uranium-lead age of $2702 \pm 2$ Ma.
-A granite dyke that cuts both the complex and the sulphide mineralization at the Montcalm Mine has a uranium-lead age of $2700 \pm 2$ Ma (Barrie and Naldrett, 1990).
+The Montcalm Gabbro Complex (MGC) is within the west margin of the Abitibi Subprovince along the eastern border of the Kapuskasing Structural Zone (Figure 3).
+Metavolcanic rocks bound the MGC to the north, west and south.
+The Nat River Granitoid Complex constitutes its eastern limit.
+The MGC is a sub-vertical, crudely layered mafic to ultramafic intrusion of Archean age with a uranium-lead age of 2702 ± 2 Ma.
+A granite dyke that cuts both the complex and the sulphide mineralization at the Montcalm Mine has a uranium-lead age of 2700 ± 2 Ma (Barrie and Naldrett, 1990).
 Due to limited outcrop exposure, no detailed, intrusion-wide lithological or structural study has been completed.
 Based on limited mapping information, drill hole data and airborne geophysical surveys, the MGC is sub-divided into at least three zones: a basal Pyroxenite Zone, a middle Gabbro (Norite)-Anorthositic Gabbro Zone and an upper Ferroan Gabbro Zone (Barrie, 1990).
-The zones are interpreted to broadly indicate a northwest to southeast iron-enrichment fractionation trend.
-Several dyke suites also cut the Complex.
-Other ultramafic-mafic intrusions occur within the Area that are presumed to be stratigraphically equivalent to the MGC.
+The zones broadly indicate a northwest to southeast iron-enrichment fractionation trend.
+Several dyke suites cut the complex.

 The Montcalm Ni-Cu-Co massive sulphide deposit is hosted within the middle Gabbro/ Norite Zone.
-The deposit consists of four separate ore zones that mainly strike north-south and dip steeply west to near vertical.
-The "West Zone", with over half of the deposit's tonnage, strikes north-south over 250m.
-The "Northwest Zone", the smallest of the four, subcrops beneath a clay-rich overburden cover.
+The deposit consists of four separate ore zones that mainly strike northsouth and dip steeply west to near-vertical.

-4.2.
 Overburden Geology

 The Montcalm area lies within the Abitibi Uplands on the southwestern margin of the Abitibi Clay Belt.
 The area was once covered by Lake Barlow-Ojibway, a Wisconsin-age glacial lake.
 The irregular bedrock surface has been mantled by tills, glacio-fluvial sands and gravels, thick sequences of varved clays, and outwash and deltaic sands.
-Overburden thickness varies across the Area from 0 to 40m.
+Overburden thickness varies across the Montcalm Property from 0 to 40m